Alex-Mario/Alex-Mario/README.md

 # Hi there, I'm Alex Mario Simanjuntak! 👋

 Welcome to my GitHub profile!
-I'm interested in Data and Machine Learning.
+I'm interested in Data and Machine Learning. <br>
-Feel free to explore my repositories and contributions.
+Feel free to explore my repositories and contributions.<br>
 If you find something interesting, don't hesitate to collaborate or reach out.

 <div align="left">